For the most selective query results, combine path and payload filtering.

 - To run NOS-related commands, log on to the database as a user with the required privileges.

-- If it does not exist, create the foreign table or ask your database administrator to create the foreign table called riverflow_json_path: See Filtering on the Payload Column of a Foreign Table.
+- If it does not exist, create the foreign table or ask your database administrator to create the foreign table called riverflow_csv_pathfilter: See Filtering Using a Column Within the Data Set.

 Path filtering eliminated entire objects from being read and payload filtering selected the records of interest within those objects.